Sens. Harris, Sanders propose $2,000 monthly payments to Americans

 Rep. Alexandria Ocasio-Cortez, D-N.Y., and the progressives have been pushing for $2,000 per month payments to be included in the House bill.
 Rep. Ro Khanna, D-Calif., and Tim Ryan, D-Ohio, introduced legislation last month in the House calling for $2,000 for every American over the age of 16 for up to 12 months.

-The Progressive Caucus, co-chaired by Rep. Pramila Jayapal, D-Wash., also wants a federal jobs guarantee provision that appears to be gaining traction among the membership.
+The Progressive Caucus, co-chaired by Rep. Pramila Jayapal, D-Wash., also wants a guaranteed income provision.

 House Speaker Nancy Pelosi, D-Calif., has urged her members to "think big" on this next bill, while Republicans are inclined to put the brakes on another round of massive legislation.